nanoshlucas/nano/README.md

 # nano
-List of coursework taken:
+List of coursework taken:\
-Since the beginning of time.
-test
+Foothill College\
+S 1994 - Introduction to College\
+F 1994 - Introduction to Drawing\
+F 1994 - Introduction to Music Theory\